Good Wild Harmonic Bundles and Good Filtered Higgs Bundles: Homogeneity with respect to group actions

 \subsubsection{Homogeneous harmonic bundles}

 Let $Y$ be a complex manifold.
 Let $K$ be a compact Lie group.
-Let $\rho:K\times Y\lrarr Y$ be a $K$-action on $Y$ such that $\rho_k:Y\lrarr Y$ is holomorphic for any $k\in K$.
-Let $\kappa:K\lrarr S^1$ be a homomorphism of Lie groups.
+Let $\rho\colon K\times Y\lrarr Y$ be a~$K$-action on $Y$ such that $\rho_k\colon Y\lrarr Y$ is holomorphic for any $k\in K$.
+Let $\kappa\colon K\lrarr S^1$ be a~homomorphism of Lie groups.

-Let $(E,\delbar_E,\theta,h)$ be a harmonic bundle on $Y$.
-It is called $(K,\rho,\kappa)$-homogeneous if $(E,\delbar_E,h)$ is $K$-equivariant and $k^{\ast}\theta=\kappa(k)\theta$.
+Let $\big(E,\delbar_E,\theta,h\big)$ be a harmonic bundle on $Y$.
+It~is called $(K,\rho,\kappa)$-homogeneous if $\big(E,\delbar_E,h\big)$ is $K$-equivariant and $k^{\ast}\theta=\kappa(k)\theta$.

-\begin{rem} According to {\rm\cite{s3}}, harmonic bundles are equivalent to polarized variation of pure twistor structure of weight $w$, for any given integer $w$.
-If $\kappa$ is non-trivial, as studied in {\rm\cite[\S3]{Mochizuki-TodaII}}, by choosing a vector $\gminiv$ in the Lie algebra of $K$ such that $d\kappa(\gminiv)\neq 0$, we obtain the integrability of the variation of pure twistor structure from the homogeneity of harmonic bundles.
+\begin{Remark} According to {s3}, harmonic bundles are equivalent to polarized variation of pure twistor structure of weight $w$, for any given integer $w$.
+If $\kappa$ is non-trivial, as studied in \cite[Section~3]{Mochizuki-TodaII}, by choosing a vector $\gminiv$ in the Lie algebra of $K$ such that $d\kappa(\gminiv)\neq 0$, we obtain the integrability of the variation of pure twistor structure from the homogeneity of harmonic bundles. \end{Remark}